-New method enables sequencing of fetal genomes using only maternal blood sampleJuly 4th, 2012 in Genetics /
+New method enables sequencing of fetal genomes using only maternal blood sampleJuly 4, 2012 in Medicine & Health / Genetics

 Researchers at the Stanford University School of Medicine have for the first time sequenced the genome of an unborn baby using only a blood sample from the mother.